 The party agreeing to buy the asset in the futures contract is said to be “long,” while the party agreeing to sell the futures contract is “short.”

-Futures contracts are typically traded on futures exchanges, which are regulated by government agencies.
+Futures contracts are typically traded on futures exchanges, which government agencies regulate.
 Most major futures markets are registered with the Commodity Futures Trading Commission (CFTC), the main US regulatory body for futures.

-The most well-known futures exchange in the US is the Chicago Mercantile Exchange (CME), which offers futures contracts on a variety of assets, including commodities, stocks, bonds, and currencies.
+The most well-known futures exchange in the US is the Chicago Mercantile Exchange (CME), which offers futures contracts on various assets, including commodities, stocks, bonds, and currencies.